-A business credit card and line of credit allow you to keep any business-related expenses in one area and many other living expenses in another.
+A business credit card and line of credit allow you to keep any business-related expenses in one area and many other living expenses and personal finances in another.
 You can avoid confusion and stress by keeping your two lines of finances separate.

 Choosing Between the Two

-Considering both the shared benefits and each method’s specific strengths, you can analyze your business situation and see if there’s one you might want over the other.
+Considering both the shared benefits and each method’s specific strengths, you can analyze your business needs and see if there’s one you might want over the other.

 Business credit cards will usually be the first choice for businesses getting off the ground without an established line of credit.
-An LOC requires some more setup requirements and usually works best for businesses paying off large purchases.
+A line of credit requires some more setup requirements and usually works best for businesses paying off large purchases.